sschmid/Match-One/Assets/Libraries/Entitas/README.md

 The project is hosted on [GitHub][github-entitas] where you can [report issues][issues], fork the project and [submit pull requests][pulls].

 Entitas.sln contains all projects and tests in one solution.
-All Unity projects are not committed to the repository and can be generated with Unity.
-Open Entitas.Unity, Entitas.Unity.CodeGenerator and Entitas.Unity.VisualDebugging in Unity and generate all projects by clicking Assets -> Sync MonoDevelop Project.
+Run build.sh to copy all required Entitas source files to all Unity projects.

 To run the tests, navigate to the project root folder and execute runTests.sh.